laurent22/joplin/readme/api.md

 # Testing if the service is available

 Call **GET /ping** to check if the service is available.
 It should return "JoplinClipperServer" if it works.

+# Searching

+Call **GET /search?query=YOUR_QUERY** to search for notes.
+This end-point supports the `field` parameter which is recommended to use so that you only get the data that you need.
+The query syntax is as described in the main documentation: https://joplin.cozic.net/#searching

 # Notes